-All pre-prep girls going on a school trip will be fitted with wrist bands that have the name and telephone number of the school on them.
+Pre-Prep girls participating in a school trip will be fitted with wrist bands that have the name and telephone number of the school on them.

 School Trips

 There are many different types of visits.
 They might be one day visits to museums and theatres or residential visits within the UK and overseas.
 Each should be treated and managed against different criteria, with a corresponding assessment of the risks involved.
 The following guidelines should be applied: